jodymgustafson/do-with-retry/readme.md

 Your function takes one parameter, which is a function to call when you want `doWithRetry` to try again after waiting a certain amount of time.

-When using the default options it will attempt to execute your function a maximum of 10 times and the first wait period will be 1000ms.
-The default backoff function is exponential so subsequent attempts will wait for 2000ms, 4000ms, 8000ms, etc.
+When using the default options it will attempt to execute your function a maximum of 10 times and the first retry wait period will be 100ms.
+The default backoff function is exponential so subsequent attempts will wait for 200ms, 400ms, 800ms, ..., 102400ms.

 ## The doWithRetry Function

-The function can take two arguments
+The function is asynchronous so you must use await when calling it.
+It can take two arguments:

-- A user function that contains the code to execute and retry
+- A user function to execute and retry
-- Set of options to control retry logic
+- A set of options to control retry logic (optional)

 ### The User Function